 - 188. A person who wishes to be registered as a user of a Customs computerised system may apply in writing to the Commissioner who may- - Users of customs computerised system. - (a) grant the application subject to such conditions as he or she may impose; or - (b) reject the application. - 189.
-A person shall not access, transmit to, or receive information from, a Customs computerised system unless that person is a registered user of the system.
+A person shall not access, transmit to, or receive Access to Customs information from, a Customs computerised system unless that person is a registered user of the system.

-Access to Customs computerised systems.
+computerised systems.

-190. Where at any time the Commissioner is satisfied that a person who is a registered user of a Customs computerised system has-
+190. Where at any time the Commissioner is satisfied that a person who is a registered user of a Customs computerised system hasCancellation registration of registered